 Freeze my what?

-Come and Get Them
+Come and get them

 Egg freezing is not as easy as making an outpatient doctor's visit to have your eggs removed.
 Preparing for egg freezing is a major commitment of time, money and energy.

 First, you will have to undergo testing to determine if you are a good candidate for egg freezing.
 Clinics are generally looking for women to be able to produce sixteen eggs in a given cycle.
-Of course, no one produces that many eggs a month naturally, so you'll be pumping yourself full of hormones and going to the doctor every other day for weeks for ultrasounds, blood work and, ultimately, egg retrieval.
+Of course, no one produces that mean eggs a month naturally, so you’ll be pumping yourself full of hormones and going to the doctor every other day for weeks for ultrasounds, blood work and ultimately, egg retrieval.

 Paying the Price